 JGF: Alright.
-So if you could just start Ann by telling me about, maybe your family background in terms of your ethnic group, and how you got into the settlement business?
+So if you could just start, Ann, by telling me about, maybe your family background in terms of your ethnic group, and how you got into the settlement business?

 AJM: OK.
 My family is from the Azores.
-My mom is from Ponta Delgada.
-And my father's from the Island of Faial.
+My mom is from Ponta Delgada, and my father's from the Island of Faial.
 And, how I got involved with this industry was I, I had graduated from College-I went to Roger Williams College, and I graduated in 1985.
-And I really didn't have any...
-I had spent-after my graduation, I went to the Azores I spent four months there.
+I really didn't have any...
+I had spent-after my graduation, I went to the Azores.
+I spent four months there.
 So [laughs]...
 So when I came back I had to find a job.
 So I was looking for something within my major.
 So I had seen some ads in the paper and I applied for this accounting job.

-And, I applied in November of eighty-five.
+I applied in November of '85.
 And I was hired.
-And then in 1988-I worked for Kevin Dawson, and in 1988 he offered me partnership of the business.
-And so I thought it would be a good opportunity.

-And, so it worked out well.
+Then in 1988-I worked for Kevin Dawson, and in 1988 he offered me partnership of the business.
+So I thought it would be a good opportunity.
+It worked out well.
 I stayed in the city.
 My family lives in New Bedford.
 Then I got married in 2002.
-And, I have a son. [laughs]

-So, here I am.
-And, we've done well over the years.

-And, that's how I got involved with the fishing industry.
+And, I have a son. [laughs] So, here I am.
+We've done well over the years.
+That's how I got involved with the fishing industry.
 None of my family members are involved in the fishing.
 Other than, you know, my cousins going fishing, just, rod and reel.